Salespeople don’t ask questions for various reasons. It doesn’t help that the high pressure sales environment does not reward meek attempts

 Next, reality hits.
 The field, as it does with every novice, responds in unyielding fashion.
+How?
 The heat of rejection burns down on the salesperson and the roaring engine subsides to a mere meow, and then, silence.
+Finally, the result?
 The beaten salesperson at this juncture is looking for the exit signs.
 And her dwindling poor performance accelerates this.
-Now she firmly believes all the harsh things she’d been told about selling and why she shouldn’t.
-Meantime, she silently wonders how others in her team are selling, seemingly effortlessly.
+Now, she firmly believes all the harsh things she’d been told about selling, and why she shouldn’t do it.
+Meantime, she wonders in silent admiration, how others in her team are selling, seemingly effortlessly.
 But she doesn’t ask for help.
-There are reasons why this happens
+There are some reasons why this happens

 Yes, you’re right.
-Not all successful salespeople make good sales mentors.
+Not all successful salespeople make good sales mentors or coaches.
+So?
 If the chemistry is not right, then the manager re-assigns the new recruit to another salesperson.
 He may also decide to take the new recruit under his wing instead of re-assigning her.
 Even after a successful incubation period, intermittently taking the pulse of the progress of the new recruit through observations; randomly accompanying her on field visits; and, engaging other salespeople for feedback, is important in helping the novice seller develop her own roots.

+Alas!
 All the foregoing, however, can go down the drain if the salesperson believes asking for help is taboo.
+Why?
 Selling goes against the societal grain.
 But here’s the thing: the problems you are facing are not unique to you.
 All salespeople, even the ones you admire are going, or have gone through them.
+So?
 Be the one to break the limiting belief that ‘I don’t want to be seen as foolish or bothersome’.
 Kuuliza si ujinga (Asking does not make you stupid)